ZS42/LetsRiseFrontend/README.md

 # clone in your terminal
 git clone https://github.com/ZS42/LetsRiseFrontend.git

+# navigate into your app folder
+cd Lets-Rise-app

 # after pulling from github to get all the things in gitignore do
 npm install